LeoHsiao1/pyexiv2/README.md

     ```python
     >>> # prepare the XMP data you want to modify
     >>> _dict = {"Xmp.xmp.CreateDate": "2019-06-23T19:45:17.834",   # this will overwrite its original value, or add it if it doesn't exist
     ...
-"Xmp.xmp.Rating": ""}  # this will delete the datum in the image
+"Xmp.xmp.Rating": ""}  # set an empty str explicitly to delete the datum
     }

     >>> i.modify_xmp(_dict)